 My focus is on the whole of you as a human being and not solely the issues you bring.
 This is because there is no proven single approach that works best for any particular issue other than the quality of the relationship between you and your counsellor.
 My aim is for us to build a quality, meaningful relationship that will help you to make sense of your world.
 From this stance you can make informed choices and bring about change for the future.

 I welcome counselling students who need to undertake mandatory therapy as part of their training.
-Please get in touch if you wish to discuss rates that are suitable for your personal situation.

 I welcome clients from the age of 18 from all cultures, backgrounds and beliefs.